commercetools/commercetools-docs-kit/packages/writing-style/README.md

 > As of Nov 2019, basing off Google's styles was a pragmatic choice.
 Other styles like Microsoft's are attractive starting points, too.

+## Downloading vale binary

+This package automatically downloads the appropriate `vale` binary upon installation (running as `postinstall` script).
+This ensures that the package is kept as small as possible, as the `vale` binary takes up a few megabytes, and the appropriate binary is downloaded according to the operating system (`macOS`, `linux`, `windows`).

 ## Downloading Google styles

 The [Google styles for vale](https://github.com/errata-ai/Google) should not be changed manually, as they are maintained by the Errata-AI team and pulled directly from their repository.
 To get the latest changes, run the `yarn download:google` command.